Report on risks of nicotine use criticised - “It was a thumbs up”

 The public health authority's own description of the source material shows that the investigators excluded many studies related to the risks of different nicotine uses.
 Out of almost 6,000 articles in the databases, only 18 remained after the screening, the majority of which are summaries.
 The Public Health Agency of Sweden cites the risk of bias and research with underlying industrial interests as reasons for the lack of evidence.

-"Instead of thoroughly reporting the available research, they have excluded 99.7 per cent of all the research that actually exists on snus and e-cigarettes.
-This of course does not hold up.
-If other investigations from the UK and New Zealand can handle the material, our Swedish investigators should be able to do so as well" says Karl Åke Johansson, spokesperson of the New Nicotine Alliance Sweden.
+“Instead of thoroughly reporting the research that exists, 99.7 per cent of all the research that actually exists on snus and e-cigarettes has been excluded.
+This is of course not true.
+If other investigations from the UK and New Zealand can handle the material, then our Swedish investigators should be able to do so as well,” says Karl Åke Johansson, spokesperson of the New Nicotine Alliance Sweden.

 Difference with similar reporters